Human physiology of underwater diving: Exposure

 Hypothermia is reduced body temperature that happens when a body dissipates more heat than it absorbs and produces.
-Hypothermia is a major limitation to swimming or diving in cold water.
+Clinical hypothermia occurs when the core temperature drops below 35 C. Heat loss is a major limitation to swimming or diving in cold water.
 The reduction in finger dexterity due to pain or numbness decreases general safety and work capacity, which consequently increases the risk of other injuries.
+Reduced capacity for rational decision making increases risk due to other hazards, and loss of strength in chilled muscles also affects the capacity to manage both routine and emergency situations.
+Low tissue temperatures and reduced peripheral perfusion affect inert gas solubility and the rate of ingassing and outgassing, thereby affecting decompression stress and risk.
 Body heat is lost much more quickly in water than in air, so water temperatures that would be quite reasonable as outdoor air temperatures can lead to hypothermia in inadequately protected divers, although it is not often the direct clinical cause of death.